New Jersey Medical Malpractice Wrongful Death Attorneys

 - Improper treatment – If your loved one received treatment from a doctor that no other competent doctor would have provided, the doctor might be liable for medical malpractice.
 Similarly, if the doctor administers a correct treatment but does so in an incompetent fashion, this may also constitute medical malpractice.

-- Failure to warn a patient of known risks – A doctor’s duty is to warn a patient about known risks of a course of treatment or procedure and obtain their informed consent before proceeding with the treatment or procedure.
+- Failure to warn a patient of known risks – A doctor must warn a patient about known risks of a course of treatment or procedure and obtain their informed consent before proceeding with the treatment or procedure.
 If your loved one would not have elected to undergo the procedure if they had been properly informed of the risks but instead died due to one of the risks they should have known about, you may be eligible to file a medical malpractice claim against the doctor.

-In all these circumstances, it is important to remember that the incompetent action must be the likely cause of your loved one’s death in order for it to qualify as a viable wrongful death claim.
-If the doctor performed their duties incompetently, but your loved one’s death was caused by another factor, your claim will probably be rejected.
-The legal team at Brach Eichler Injury Lawyers can help you make a determination about the viability of your case.
+In all these circumstances, it is important to remember that the incompetent action must likely cause your loved one’s death for it to qualify as a viable wrongful death claim.
+If the doctor performed their duties incompetently, but another factor caused your loved one’s death, your claim will probably be rejected.
+The legal team at Brach Eichler Injury Lawyers can help you decide about the viability of your case.

 Who Is Eligible to File a Wrongful Death Lawsuit?